Anna-Bele/LLM_MCTS_Search/README.md

 To run this repo, follow these steps:
 1. Install TVM and configure the environment as detailed in TVM's documentation https://tvm.apache.org/docs/install/index.html
-2. Instead of using the default strategy, create the MCTS+LLM search strategy object by
+2. Instead of using the default strategy, create the LLM guided MCTS search strategy object by

 ```
 llm_mcts_strategy = MCTSSearchPyFull(